JaxPlays-Inc/jaxplays.org/content/productions/2025/2025-The-Shark-is-Broken-2.md

   - Light Design: Olivia Williams
   - Set and Costume Designer: Tricia Williams
 orchestra:
-Description: "🦈 When the shark breaks down, the actors break down too. *The Shark Is Broken* — a wildly funny deep dive into Hollywood chaos, cabin fever and questionable life choices."
+description: "🦈 When the shark breaks down, the actors break down too. *The Shark Is Broken* — a wildly funny deep dive into Hollywood chaos, cabin fever and questionable life choices."
 ---
  🚫 Contains strong language